-In addition to picking a route for the event, you will also want to take into consideration the cost of certain venues.
+In addition to choosing a route for the event, you will also want to take into consideration the cost of certain venues.

 You can find quite a few fundraising event venues that will host a walkathon or bikeathon free of charge.
 That being said, many places may charge more depending on the month, day, and time of your event.

-The point is: There are several factors to consider when choosing a time, date, and place to host a walkathon or bikeathon.
-Before you commit to any of those three, be sure you’ve thought each through!
+The point is: There are several factors to consider when choosing a time, date, and place to host your event, whether in-person or virtual.
+Before you commit to anything, be sure you’ve thought each factor through!

 As soon as you’ve finalized a date, time, and place, your organization should begin to look for sponsorships.

-First of all, let’s take a step back and examine precisely what sponsorships are and why they’re so crucial for hosting a successful walkathon or bikeathon.
+First of all, let’s take a step back and examine precisely what sponsorships are and why they’re so crucial for hosting a successful event, whether both in-person or virtual.

-Sponsorships involve a business or individual with means supporting an event— through monetary contributions or by donating major goods and services.
+Sponsorships involve a business or individual with means to support an event— through monetary contributions or by donating major goods and services.

-In exchange, sponsors get prime real estate for advertising on T-shirts, posters, and other promotional materials.
+In exchange, sponsors get prime advertising real estate on T-shirts, posters, and other promotional materials.

-It’s a win-win situation for both parties involved.
+It’s a win-win situation for all parties involved.

-Because they’re so critical for fundraising events like walkathons and bikeathons, we’re going to go step-by-step through the process of securing a sponsor right here:
+Because they’re so critical for fundraising events like walkathons, we’re going to go step-by-step through the process of securing a sponsor:

 Deciding on the kinds of businesses that fit your needs is arguably the hardest step of the process.